SAP/inquirer-gui/packages/pt-navigator/README.md

 ```

 - prompt-answers:
-  It is the current group summarization, for example:
+  It is only for “stepper” navigation type.
+It is a group summarization, for example:

 ```js
   {